Pregnancy is a time of emotional ups and downs. You may be giggling away one minute, only to be crying for no apparent

 What to do if you can’t shake moodiness

 There are estimates that about 6-15% of all pregnant moms experience not only mood swings but in fact actual depression.
 So if you feel down consistently, talk to your family, friends and doctor so that you receive the necessary care.
-Research has shown that untreated emotional health problems can affect Your Baby ’s physical well-being during pregnancy and even later in life.
+Research has shown that untreated emotional health problems can affect Your Child ’s physical well-being during pregnancy and even later in life.